npm/npm/README.md

 * email:
   <npm-@googlegroups.com>

-Be sure to include *all* of the output from the npm command that didn't work as expected.
+Be sure to include *all* output from the npm command that didn't work as expected.
 The `npm-debug.log` file is also helpful to provide.

-You can also look for isaacs in #node.js on irc://irc.freenode.net.
+You can also look for isaacs in `#node.js` on [irc://irc.freenode.net].
 He will no doubt tell you to put the output in a gist or email.

 ## SEE ALSO